eedalong/NpyLoader/README.md

 # NpyLoader
-NpyLoader is about load npy file in c++
+NpyLoader is about load npy file in c++, it supports load npy file using memory map technique